-Flute Music
+Home » Flute Music

-"These samples have been recorded in environments ranging from recording studios to churches to lounge rooms and kitchens.
-All the instruments have been made by the same maker and it makes for an interesting exercise to listen to their different sounds in each location."
+These samples have been recorded in environments ranging from recording studios to churches to lounge rooms and kitchens.
+All the instruments have been made by the same maker and it makes for an interesting exercise to listen to their different sounds in each location.

-It is perhaps also worth noting that each player has his or her own unique way of playing and this is also reflected in the recordings.
-We hope you enjoy listening to these flute music samples and we would also like to thank the musicians for their contributions.
+It is also worth noting that each player has his or her own unique way of playing, which is also reflected in the recordings.

-"Playing a flute is like writing a book.
-You're telling what's in your heart." – Eddie Cahill.
+Playing a flute is like writing a book.
+You're telling what's in your heart. — Eddie Cahill

 Martin Doyle

-Martin Doyle recorded these tunes on a variety of keyless C flutes using cross-fingering to obtain flats and sharps.
+Martin Doyle recorded these tunes on a variety of keyless C flutes, using cross-fingering to obtain flats and sharps.

 Below: The tunes are Sally In The Willow (jig) and The Star Above The Garter (slide).